JUSTINMKAUFMAN/TwitterCodebreaker/README.md

 ## Summary

-Every week, a Tweet that starts with "CODEBREAKING CHALLENGE X:" will appear on my timeline ([@JUSTINMKAUFMAN](https://twitter.com/JUSTINMKAUFMAN)).
+Every week, a Tweet with the hashtag "#TwitterCodebreaker" will appear on my timeline ([@JUSTINMKAUFMAN](https://twitter.com/JUSTINMKAUFMAN)).

 A mysterious robot has been instructed to watch this Tweet carefully and encrypt all replies with a secret function.
 Your job is to reverse engineer the secret function driving the robot.